-Keiji Fukuda, director and clinical professor, School of Public Health, The University of Hong Kong, commented that in the context of addressing antimicrobial resistance, gaining multisectoral support and political buy-in are both important factors.
+Keiji Fukuda, clinical professor and director of The University of Hong Kong School of Public Health, commented that in the context of addressing antimicrobial resistance, gaining multisectoral support and political buy-in are both important factors.
 Pandemic preparedness generally has the support of major scientific and technical bodies, but it lacks multisectoral support and a political champion.
 He asked about ways to shift the issue of preparedness from a technical to a political frame in order to gain the needed support.
 Fitzgerald replied that recruiting political champions is critical since they can leverage their existing relationships and engage in diplomatic outreach to bring others to the table-as modeled by CEPI.
 However, she remarked that each country and political environment needs a tailored approach.